unification-com/weatherchain-demo/README.md

 ### Running on AWS Testnet

+To connect to the AWS testnet, without needing to run a local instance of Mainchain, initialise the system uwing the `make init-aws` build target:

-1) `make init-aws`
+`make init-aws`

+Then continue as normal running `build` and `run`:

-2) `make build`
+1) `make build`
-3) `make run`
+2) `make run`

+### Notes

 **Please note:** you'll need to bring the system down using `make down` before attempting to run it again.
-This will mean re-running the `init` and `build` scripts.
+This will mean re-running the `init*` and `build` scripts.

 ## Viewing Weatherchain info

 You'll need to wait a minute or so for the environment to start running, and for the Weatherchain UI to start up.
+The console should output a banner notifying that the system is ready.

 ### Block explorer
-Weatherchain's blocks can be viewed via http://172.25.0.6:8081
+Weatherchain's blocks can be viewed via http://172.25.0.6:8081 (or whatever IP you have configured in `weatherchain.[SELECTED_ENV].env`)

 ### Weatherchain UI
-Weatherchain also has a simple UI for watching the Weather Service smart contract, and verifying blocks with the Mainchain: http://172.25.0.7:4040/
+Weatherchain also has a simple UI for watching the Weather Service smart contract, and verifying blocks with the Mainchain: http://172.25.0.7:4040/ (or whatever IP you have configured in `weatherchain.[SELECTED_ENV].env`)

-http://172.25.0.7:4040/ - this is just a simple interface to display WEather data that is being sent to the Weather smart contract on Weatherchain
+http://172.25.0.7:4040/ - this is just a simple interface to display Weather data that is being sent to the Weather smart contract on Weatherchain
-http://172.25.0.7:4040/watch - Watches the Workchain Root smart contract on Mainchain for Weatherchain's block hash deposits
+http://172.25.0.7:4040/watch - Watches the Workchain Root smart contract on Mainchain for Weatherchain's latest block hash deposits
-http://172.25.0.7:4040/validate - Validate one of Weatherchain's blocks against the hashes stored in its Workchain Root smart contract on Mainchain
+http://172.25.0.7:4040/validate - Validate one of Weatherchain's blocks against the hashes stored in its Workchain Root smart contract on Mainchain.
+Simply enter the block number to get the validation output

-### Bringing it down
+### Bringing it all down

 First, bring down the Weatherchain composition, which has a network dependency:

 `make down`

-Then, from the Mainchain directory, bring down the mainchain composition:
+Then, if running Mainchain locally, bring down the mainchain composition from the `../mainchain` directory:

 `make down`